 Target Population: Youth with current or prior experience in foster care

 For children/adolescents ages: 7 – 24

 Silver Lining Mentoring (SLM) [formerly known as Adoption and Foster Care Mentoring] is designed to empower over 200 Boston-area youth who have been impacted by foster care through committed mentoring relationships and the development of essential life skills.
 SLM‘s goal is to create a community of consistent, adult support for youth in foster care that enables them to build the essential skills and emotional well-being they need to reach their full potential.
 SLM’s clinically trained Master’s-level staff form the foundation of SLM’s services.
 SLM pairs volunteer adult mentors with youth in foster care in one-to-one mentoring relationships.
-Leaders and Learn & Earn are skill-building programs that provide teens with financial incentives to earn and save.
+Learn & Earn is a skill-building program that provides teens with financial incentives to earn and save with the support of a committed volunteer mentor.
 Social workers also provide ongoing social and emotional support to all participants.
+SLM provides Young Adult Services, including access to critical resources and individualized clinical support, to its participants as they age out of the foster care system.
 SLM youth are not passive recipients of services, but active in determining the supports they receive and the goals they set.
 Youth are encouraged to utilize SLM’s staff and services to navigate a healthy transition to adulthood in which they have the tools and resources they need to thrive.

 The goals of Silver Lining Mentoring (SLM) are: